Ethanlloyd21/Portfolio/README.md

 # Usage

 This is a basic HTML, CSS and GIT homework Portfolio webiste.
+This is a simple webisite for basic HTML and CSS.

 ![](assets/images/about.PNG)

+## index.hmtl
-index.hmtl: Information and photo image
+Information and photo image
 -Write a paragraph or two about yourself.

 ![](assets/images/Portfolio.PNG)

+## portfolio.html
-portfolio.html: contains your personal projects, group projects, github projects. etc.
+contains your personal projects, group projects, github projects. etc.

 ![](assets/images/contact.PNG)

+## contact.html
-contact.html: how user can contact you.
+how user can contact you.

 # License